fsjavier/loketable/README.md

 ### Design Choices

+All pages are responsive, following a mobile first approach.

 #### Colors

 I've curated the color palette using coolors.co, focusing on earthy and natural tones: These colors create a harmonious and inviting visual experience for the web application.